PierrunoYT/DiscordBackupBot/README.md

 # DiscordBackupBot

-DiscordBackupBot is a powerful Discord bot that allows server administrators to backup and manage messages from channels efficiently.
-This project is based on the original [DiscordBackupBot](https://github.com/PierrunoYT/DiscordBackupBot) by PierrunoYT.
+DiscordBackupBot is a powerful Discord bot designed to help server administrators efficiently backup and manage channel messages.
+This project is an enhanced version of the original [DiscordBackupBot](https://github.com/PierrunoYT/DiscordBackupBot) created by PierrunoYT, with additional features and improvements.

 ## Features